tari-project/tari/RFC/src/RFC-0170_NetworkCommunicationProtocol.md

 Each CC or CN has a local routing table that contains the online communication addresses of all CCs and CNs on the Tari communication network known to that CC or CN.
 When a CC or CN wants to join the Tari communication network, the online communication address of at least one other CN that is part of the network needs to be known.
-The online communication address of the initial CN can either be manually provided or a bootstrapped list of "reliable" and persistent CNs can be provided with the Validator Node, Base Node, Wallet or Asset Manager software.
+The online communication address of the initial CN can either be manually provided or a bootstrapped list of "reliable" and persistent CNs can be provided with the Validator Node, Base Node, Wallet or Token Wallet software.
 The new CC or CN can then request additional peer contact information of other CNs from the initial peers to extend their own routing table.

 The routing table consists of a list of peer addresses that link node ids, public identification keys and online communication addresses of each known CC and CN.